Tips for Visiting the Berlin Gendarmenmarkt Christmas Market

 About the Gendarmenmarkt Christmas Market Berlin

 White tents and twinkling Christmas lights give this market a bit of an upscale feel, but without feeling overly fancy.
-This is true in the temporary location as it was in the original location.
+It’s such a beautiful setting and definitely one I recommend including it on your Christmas market itinerary in Berlin.

 Christmas market food at Berlin Christmas Market Gendarmenmarkt